St Peter's Roman Catholic Church, Woolwich

-St Peter's Church is a Roman Catholic church in Woolwich, South East London.
+St Peter's Church is a Catholic church in Woolwich, South East London.
 It is situated between Woolwich New Road and Brookhill Road, the main entrance being on Woolwich New Road.
 The church was designed by Augustus Pugin in 1841–42 in the style of the Gothic Revival and is one of only three Pugin churches in London.
 Pugin's design remained unfinished as the projected tower and spire were never built.
 The parish of St Peter the Apostle serves the Catholic community of central Woolwich and surrounding areas, and is part of the Archdiocese of Southwark which is in the Province of Southwark.

 History

 Catholics in Woolwich

 In the late 18th and early 19th century, Catholic emancipation gave Catholics in Britain and Ireland more freedom to worship and establish schools and churches.
 Early on, the Catholic mission in Woolwich mainly served the needs of Catholic prisoners held on prison hulks moored in the Thames near the Royal Arsenal.
 In 1793 the mission consisted largely of poor families, some of them employed at the Arsenal, as well as Irish soldiers stationed at the Royal Artillery Barracks and other Woolwich barracks.
 At first, the mission used a small chapel in Greenwich; from 1816 an unauthorized chapel in Sun Alley (now Sunbury Street) in Woolwich.
 By then, the Woolwich congregation had its own priest: Father James Delaney.
 In 1818 a former Methodist chapel opposite the current Woolwich Arsenal station was rededicated.
 It had a capacity of 400.
 Ten years later a Catholic school was established.
 In 1838 a young priest named Cornelius Coles, London-born but probably of Irish or Belgian origin, was stationed in Woolwich.
 His principle tasks became establishing a new church for the growing congregation (estimated at 3,000 in 1841) and a school for its children which even in 1855, according to Coles, suffered persecution in the barrack schools.